 I have been asked to comment on the issue of eating our way out of problems or, indeed, eating our way into even more problems.

 I have left this topic for a long time as it is a thorny subject.
 It may even highlight the Achilles Heel of small, safe experiments.
-The attraction of eating – too little, or too much – is so much more attractive than the humdrum, day-by-day steps involved in sustaining ourselves on the scenic route with little more than faith to keep our eyes focused on the road.
+The attraction of eating – too little, or too much – can bech more attractive than the humdrum, day-by-day steps involved in sustaining ourselves on the scenic route with little more than faith to keep our eyes focused on the road.

 So, I want to start with you cannot not behave: a phrase I have used before.
 One of the more interesting ‘behaviours’ is appearing to do nothing – to stop, look and listen to your own body and environment.

 Every behaviour has a purpose.
 The purpose is commonly “so I can feel better” At the risk of being patronising, we do not always know ‘better’ when we experience it!
 It is even possible to feel ‘worse’, and to think that is ‘better’ at some different time.
 I make this point when talking about seemingly perverse responses to trauma.

 Our eating behaviour can be problematic in precisely that way.
 It is a behaviour that is difficult to understand, it is complex, and it is challenging to alter.